istio/istio.io/content/docs/setup/kubernetes/additional-setup/sidecar-injection/index.md

 #### Understanding what happened

-When Kubernetes invokes the webhook, the [admissionregistration.k8s.io/v1beta1#MutatingWebhookConfiguration](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.10/#mutatingwebhookconfiguration-v1beta1-admissionregistration-k8s-io)

-configuration is applied.
-The default configuration labels the pods in the namespaces with the `istio-injection=enabled` label.
-By default, the `istio-sidecar-injector` configuration map in the `istio-system` namespace provides the injection policy and sidecar injection template.
-To change what namespaces are labeled, you can edit the `MutatingWebhookConfiguration` with the following command:
+When Kubernetes invokes the webhook, the [admissionregistration.k8s.io/v1beta1#MutatingWebhookConfiguration](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.10/#mutatingwebhookconfiguration-v1beta1-admissionregistration-k8s-io) configuration is applied.
+The default configuration injects the sidecar into pods in any namespace with the `istio-injection=enabled label`.
+The `istio-sidecar-injector` configuration map specifies the configuration for the injected sidecar.
+To change how namespaces are selected for injection, you can edit the `MutatingWebhookConfiguration` with the following command:

 {{< text bash >}}